 Walk to Shop continues to consult with equity staff in Burlington and Winooski to learn more about community and individual needs.

-With most Vermonters vaccinated and many pining a more active lifestyle.
-They appreciate the program and agree it is as an ideal time to advance a low carbon, fun and practical walking project celebrating walkers with a lightweight and maneuverable trolley that makes it easy to shop, do laundry, picnic or community garden.
+With most Vermonters vaccinated, many are looking for a more active lifestyle.
+They appreciate the program and agree it is as an ideal time to advance a low carbon, fun and practical walking project that celebrates walkers offering a light and maneuverable trolley that makes it easy to shop, do laundry, picnic or community garden.

 For some, this may be the ideal opportunity to alter a lifelong car habit.
 Participating is a great way to save money and improve health, enjoy incentives, encouragement, support.
 Participants are reporting that it is fun and enjoyable to use the colorful trolley!